klamping/hands-on-visual-regression-testing/1-Wraith/3-validation.md

 ## Extra Credit

-As an alternative to comparing two different URLs, you can set up Wraith to run in [‘History' mode](http://bbc-news.github.io/wraith/index.html#HistoryMode), where a single URL is compared against itself over multiple runs.
+As an alternative to comparing two different URLs, you can set up Wraith to run in ['History' mode](http://bbc-news.github.io/wraith/index.html#HistoryMode), where a single URL is compared against itself over multiple runs.
 Try running the previous changes in history mode on your local server.

 ## Conclusion